Opportunities for Experiential Learning and Research

 Learn more about the field of human rights through trainings, research, writing, and project work with a student group.
 We partner with more than a dozen student groups throughout the year.
 We engage most closely with Harvard Law Student Advocates for Human Rights and the Harvard Human Rights Journal.

 The Harvard Human Rights Journal is produced by an independent student organization that works closely with the Human Rights Program, and is published annually.
-Members of the Journal edit articles written by scholars, and contribute writing of their own.
+Members of the Journal edit articles written by scholars, and students contribute writing of their own.
+HRP has also collaborated in hosting online symposia.